Joe-Blow/migrate-elephants/README.md

 ## TLDR;

 If you do not like ORMS.
 If you do not like migration tools that force you to have a million migration files, but keeping everying synced without one is a PITA.

-You might like this little tool.
+Then you might like this little tool.

 ## What does it do